Hotlines, Helpline, and SafeChat

 - Streetwork Project’s Overnight Site continues to conduct intakes with reduced capacity to maintain physical distancing in the residence.

-- Streetwork Project’s Outreach is operating 7 p.m. – 2 a.m. the following days: Monday, Tuesday, Thursday, Friday, Saturday and Sunday.
+- Streetwork Project’s Outreach is operating 7 p.m. – 2 a.m. on the following days: Monday, Tuesday, Thursday, Friday, Saturday, and Sunday.

 Click here to visit the official Streetwork program page or visit Streetwork’s official Instagram page for direct updates.

 Trafficking, Immigration, and Shelters

 All Domestic Violence Shelters are operating.
 Please call our Domestic Violence Hotline: 1- 800-621-HOPE (4673)

 Our Anti-Trafficking Program office is working remotely.
 In-person interactions will be extremely limited and arranged by appointment, Mon. – Fri., 9 a.m. – 5 p.m.
 Please call our Intake Line at (718) 943-8652 or our General Line at (718) 943-8631, and leave a message with your name and a safe way to contact you by phone or email.
 We are checking both lines multiples times a day.

 Our Immigration Law Project office is conducting limited in-person work by appointment only Mon. – Fri.
 9 a.m. – 5 p.m.
 Please call our Intake Line and leave a message.
 We are checking this number multiple times a day: 718-943-8632